VictorH2208/anoncreds-revocation-manager-py/README.md

 To run the server locally, cd into the backend server that you want to run and run
 * `uvicorn main:app --reload`

+        Note: You may have to comment out certain lines in `revocation-manager-py/main.py` or `witness-server-py/main.py` prior.

 then go to http://127.0.0.1:8000/docs to see the entire swagger ui

 ## Docker